sungnga/practice/gatsby/designcode/README.md

 - In the PurchaseButton component, receive the title and subtitle props and render their values in the Link button

 ### Applying CSS grid to PurchaseButton component

+### Applying CSS hover, transition, and transform to PurchaseButton component